jmuzsik/nextGenImageCreation/readme.md

 <b>What to do before calling it</b>

-- Create an image folder in the root directory.
-Add all the images you want to be converted to the `Images` folder.
+- Add all the images you want to convert to the `Images` folder in the root directory.
 That's your main folder for Images.
-After conversion, all the images will be there.
-The ones you put there, and the new ones as well.
-That's all that needs to be done.
+After conversion, all `Webp` images will be in a `WebpFiles` folder, all `JPEG 2000 (JP2)` will be in a `JP2Files` folder, and placeholders will be in the `Placeholders` folder.
-  - I would also recommend to resize your prior to doing this as well.
+  - You should also resize your images prior to doing this.
 The less amount of bytes an image contains the faster it loads for the client, and they usually do not need to be large for high quality rendering.

 <b>How to call it</b>

-- `sudo bash ./ConvertFiles.sh bucket="somebucketname"`
+- `bash ./Scripts/ConvertFiles.sh`

 <b>Options</b>